i-love-winter/toogle/README.md

    ![SQLiteStudio add a database screen](https://raw.githubusercontent.com/i-love-winter/toogle/refs/heads/main/add%20a%20database.png)
 3. Hit okay, then click the down arrows in the bar on the left until you get to tables
-4. Select which table you want to view and then
+4. Select which table you want to view
-5. Then select data, and you can browse all the data your crawler has crawled!
+5. Then select data, and you can browse all the data that you have crawled and tokenized!
 6. Good job!